 First, don't panic.
 You are not alone!
 Many people have fallen victim to phishers and have been tricked into giving away their passwords or personally identifiable information.
 Once you realize that you’ve been compromised, there are some immediate steps you should take to protect yourself, your information and your identity.

-Steps to Securing Your Information after a Phish Attack
+Steps to Securing Your Information after a Phishing Attack

 Step 1: Change your passwords